 I’ve learned over the years that you have two options when you experience a problem with a plugin:

-- You can complain about it, and get upset or
+- You can complain about it, get upset, bitch, moan, do nothing or

-- You can reach out to the plugin developer.
+- You can reach out to the plugin developer and ask for help.

 Any worth while developer will support their plugin.